14 Jul 2020

 Several local authority organisations, together with green groups including Friends of the Earth, have also called for a greater focus on skills and training, including better use of existing resources.37 The UK COVID-19 Recovery plan must enable councils to accelerate low carbon skills development by joining up the National Skills Fund, the National Retraining Scheme and the Apprenticeship Levy at local level and align this with place-based employment and business support systems.
 The devolved nations' COVID-19 recovery plans similarly need to give high priority for accelerating and simplifying training programmes.

-But training for the future also needs to start earlier than young people entering the world of employment.
+But training for the future also needs to start earlier than young people entering colleges or the world of employment.
 A 2019 OECD study said "...the UK has the highest level of prevalence of memorisation in classrooms, which has also been shown to reduce a child’s ability to solve problems and think critically."
 It says that countries like Japan and China that used to depend on rote learning have shifted to a much greater emphasis on understanding and critical thinking.
 The report says that “The dilemma for educators is that routine academic knowledge (the skills that are easiest to teach and easiest to test) are exactly the skills that are also easiest to digitise."38 In other words, teaching needs to be transformed to help develop the critical thinking skills young people need, including in a context of a changing environment.39 The Durham Commission on Creativity and Education makes important recommendations that all education authorities and establishments should consider, as well as devolved nations and the UK government.40

 Some industries do not have a future in a low carbon economy (for example, fossil fuel extraction) and the transition of workers from these industries needs to be planned.
 The social damage caused by the unthinking and uncaring transition from coal mining are still evident decades on.
 Instead a planned transition is needed.
 This will need funding.